Bell AH-1 SuperCobra: Design and development

-In the early 1980s, the Marine Corps sought a new navalized helicopter; accordingly, it evaluated the Boeing AH-64 Apache attack helicopter over a two week period in September 1981, which included shipboard operation tests.
+In the early 1980s, the Marine Corps sought a new navalized helicopter; accordingly, it evaluated the Boeing AH-64 Apache attack helicopter over a two-week period in September 1981, which included shipboard operation tests.
 Furthermore, various concepts were studied at this time.
-However, the service's require for funding to purchase the AH-64 was denied by Congress that same year.
+However, the service's request for funding to purchase the AH-64 was denied by Congress that same year.
 As an alternative option, the Marines procured a more powerful version of the AH-1T.
 Other changes included modified fire control systems to carry and fire AIM-9 Sidewinder and AGM-114 Hellfire missiles.
 The new version, which was funded by Congress, received the AH-1W designation.
 During March 1986, deliveries of the AH-1W SuperCobra commenced, eventually totaling 179 new-built helicopters along with the upgrading of 43 existing AH-1Ts.

 During the late 1990s, Bell was negotiating to acquire the Romanian state-managed helicopter manufacturer IAR Brașov with the intention of establishing an overseas production line for the AH-1W for multiple export customers.
 In May 1997, the company signed an agreement with the Romanian State Ownership Fund to buy the government's 70 percent stake in IAR Brașov.
 However, during November 1999, following protracted negotiations, Bell announced that it had abandoned its acquisition efforts, and thus the overseas production initiative, after the Romanian government had allegedly ceased responding to its proposals.

 The AH-1T+ demonstrator and AH-1W prototype were later tested with a new experimental composite four-blade main rotor system.
 The new configuration offered better performance, reduced noise, and improved battle damage tolerance.
 Lacking a USMC contract, Bell developed this new design into the AH-1Z with its own funds.
 By 1996, the Marines were again prevented from ordering the AH-64.
 Developing a marine version of the Apache would have been expensive and it was likely that the Marine Corps would be its only customer.
 Instead, the service signed a contract for the upgrading of AH-1Ws into AH-1Zs.

 The Bell AH-1Z Viper retained much of the AH-1W's design, but also features several major changes.
 The AH-1Z's two redesigned wing stubs are longer with each adding a wingtip station for a missile such as the AIM-9 Sidewinder.
 Each wing has two other stations for 70 mm (2.75 in) Hydra rocket pods, or AGM-114 Hellfire quad missile launcher.
-The Longbow radar can be mounted on a wingtip station.
-During October 2020, the last AH-1Ws were phased out of service with the Marine Corps in favour of the AH-1Z.
+The AN/APG-78 Longbow radar can be mounted on a wingtip station.
+During October 2020, the last AH-1Ws were phased out of service with the Marine Corps in favor of the AH-1Z.